 While our health is paramount at this time, many people will also be worried about the knock-on effects of the virus on their everyday lives.
 The government has introduced unprecedented loans and grants to pay employees of businesses that have been forced to close, and has taken measures to prevent millions of citizens falling behind on rent and mortgage payments.

 Running a car will be a concern for plenty of people.
-In this guide we will tell you everything you need to know; we’ll go through MoTs and servicing, charges for low-emission zones, fuel availability and what it means if you’re looking to buy a car now.
+In this guide we will tell you everything you need to know; we’ll go through MoTs and servicing, the types of car journeys that are permitted, fuel availability and what it means if you’re looking to buy a car now.